logsearch/licensing/contributor-license-agreements/LogSearch_Individual_Contributor_License_Agreement.md

 TO THE EXTENT THAT ANY SUCH WARRANTIES CANNOT BE DISCLAIMED, SUCH WARRANTY IS LIMITED IN DURATION TO THE MINIMUM PERIOD PERMITTED BY LAW.

+4.1 Limitations and Exclusions
+Nothing in this Agreement shall exclude or limit the liability of You or Us for acts of fraud (including fraudulent misrepresentation) or for death or personal injury caused by negligence.

 ## 5. Consequential Damage Waiver

+SUBJECT TO THE IMMEDIATELY PRECEDING CLAUSE,
 TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, IN NO EVENT WILL YOU BE LIABLE FOR ANY LOSS OF PROFITS, LOSS OF ANTICIPATED SAVINGS, LOSS OF DATA, INDIRECT, SPECIAL, INCIDENTAL, CONSEQUENTIAL AND EXEMPLARY DAMAGES ARISING OUT